Documentary paints bleak picture of Pacific Islands rugby

 Leo’s view is supported by Tonga-born England international Mako Vunipola.

-“There’s a lot of people like myself who go overseas to try and find a better life and provide for people back home,” Vunipola told the British Press Association.
+“There’s a lot of people like myself who go overseas to try and find a better life and provide for people back home,” Vunipola told Britain’s Press Association.
 “So you can’t take that away from them, that opportunity of playing for someone else, representing a different country.

 “But I also feel for those who need an opportunity just to get themselves on to the international stage and getting themselves a better chance.
 It’s a catch-22 really.”